brigadecore/brigade-github-app/README.md

 $ # Edit values.yaml
 $ helm install -n gh-app ./charts/brigade-github-app
 ```

+On RBAC-enabled clusters, pass `--set rbac.enabled=true` to the `helm install`
+command.

 ### 2. (RECOMMENDED) Create a DNS entry for your app